Madoff investment scandal: Criminal complaint

 Apart from 'Bernard L. Madoff' and 'Bernard L. Madoff Investment Securities LLC ("BMIS")', the order to freeze all activities also forbade trading from the companies Madoff Securities International Ltd. ("Madoff International") and Madoff Ltd.

-On January 5, 2009, prosecutors requested that the Court revoke his bail, after Madoff and his wife allegedly violated the court-ordered asset freeze by mailing jewelry worth up to $1 million to relatives, including their sons and Madoff's brother.
-It was also noted that $173 million in signed checks had been found in Madoff's office desk after he had been arrested.
+On January 5, 2009, prosecutors requested that the Court revoke his bail, after Madoff and his wife allegedly violated the court-ordered asset freeze by mailing jewelry worth up to $1million to relatives, including their sons and Madoff's brother.
+It was also noted that $173million in signed checks had been found in Madoff's office desk after he had been arrested.
 His sons reported the mailings to prosecutors.
 Up to that point, Madoff was thought to be cooperating with prosecutors.
 The following week, Judge Ellis refused the government's request to revoke Madoff's bail, but required as a condition of bail that Madoff make an inventory of personal items and that his mail be searched.

-On March 10, 2009, the U.S. Attorney for the Southern District of New York filed an 11-count criminal information charging Madoff with 11 federal crimes: securities fraud, investment adviser fraud, mail fraud, wire fraud, three counts of money laundering, false statements, perjury, making false filings with the SEC, and theft from an employee benefit plan.
-The complaint stated that Madoff had defrauded his clients of almost $65 billion – thus spelling out the largest Ponzi scheme in history, as well as the largest investor fraud committed by a single person.
+On March10, 2009, the U.S. Attorney for the Southern District of New York filed an 11-count criminal information charging Madoff with 11 federal crimes: securities fraud, investment adviser fraud, mail fraud, wire fraud, three counts of money laundering, false statements, perjury, making false filings with the SEC, and theft from an employee benefit plan.
+The complaint stated that Madoff had defrauded his clients of almost $65billion – thus spelling out the largest Ponzi scheme in history, as well as the largest investor fraud committed by a single person.

 Madoff pleaded guilty to three counts of money laundering.
-Prosecutors alleged that he used the London Office, Madoff Securities International Ltd. to launder more than $250 million of client money by transferring client money from the investment-advisory business in New York to London, and then back to the U.S., to support the U.S. trading operation of Bernard L. Madoff Investment Securities LLC.
+Prosecutors alleged that he used the London Office, Madoff Securities International Ltd. to launder more than $250million of client money by transferring client money from the investment-advisory business in New York to London, and then back to the U.S., to support the U.S. trading operation of Bernard L. Madoff Investment Securities LLC.
 Madoff gave the appearance that he was trading in Europe for his clients.

 Plea proceeding

-On March 12, 2009, Madoff appeared in court in a plea proceeding, and pleaded guilty to all charges.
+On March12, 2009, Madoff appeared in court in a plea proceeding, and pleaded guilty to all charges.
 There was no plea agreement between the government and Madoff; he simply pleaded guilty and signed a waiver of indictment.
-The charges carried a maximum sentence of 150 years in prison, as well as mandatory restitution and fines up to twice the gross gain or loss derived from the offenses.
-If the government's estimate were correct, Madoff would have to pay $7.2 billion in restitution.
+The charges carried a maximum sentence of 150years in prison, as well as mandatory restitution and fines up to twice the gross gain or loss derived from the offenses.
+If the government's estimate were correct, Madoff would have to pay $7.2billion in restitution.
 A month earlier, Madoff settled the SEC's civil suit against him.
 He accepted a lifetime ban from the securities industry, and also agreed to pay an undisclosed fine.